MJ (South Korean singer): 2020–present: Musical debut, Super Five, solo debut and Sub-unit debut

+On ่July 29, 2025, Fantagio announced that members MJ and Jinjin would form Astro's third sub-unit, Zoonizini.
+The duo released their debut extended play Dice and its lead single "Some Things Never Change" on August 13, 2025.

 Personal life

-On February 3, 2022, the agency confirmed that MJ would temporarily suspend his activities due to illness.

 Military service

 MJ enlisted in the military band as part of his mandatory military service on May 9, 2022.
+He was discharged from military service on November 8, 2023.